 Write your story of medical, physical, or psychological challenges and trauma.
-Guided by an acclaimed writer on health and trauma join a safe space to talk and write about your personal experiences.
+Guided by acclaimed writers on health and trauma join a safe space to talk and write about your personal experiences.

 Pre-workshop reading and writing assignments, daily writing time, and lectures on related writings and craft issues will help writers interested in or working on stories of medical, physical, and/or psychological challenges and trauma.
 Whether they’re writing stories of their (or others’) healing from cancer, recovering from addictions, surviving abuse, healing from grief, or reckoning with the real-world issues of navigating the world as a woman, person of color and/or member of the LGBTQ community – or whatever their life or interests lead you to on paper – writers will find this workshop a safe space for exploration, and fertile ground for making progress toward the stories they want the world to read.
 Those with moderate writing experience, and any life experience, are welcome.